-Renowned sushiya Sushi Sho and their legendary Itamae Keiji Nakazawa will be relocating to New York City in 2022.
+Renowned sushiya Sushi Sho and their legendary Itamae Keiji Nakazawa will be relocating to New York City in spring 2023.

 Or so a few helpful little birdies tell me.

 I’m not exactly Woodrow or Bernstein, and I didn’t go to Northwestern or Syracuse like your favourite internet journalist did (and boy will they tell you all about it).

 I’m more like Littlefinger, that character from Game of Thrones who died right before the show fell off a cliff.

 I hear things.
 And this is something I’ve been hearing about for a year.

 As the world falls apart all around us, and the Maple Leafs once again blew their chance in the first round of the playoffs, nothing truly matters anymore.

 But in the sushi world, this is a big deal.